-22 Proven Ways to Get Followers on Instagram
+22 Proven Ways to Get Instagram Followers

 Any link you include in an Instagram post will not turn into a clickable link – instead, it will just serve as an annoying and bad experience as your audience tries (and fails) to open it.

-Rather an including an unclickable link, direct people to click the link in your bio.
+Rather than including an unclickable link, direct people to click the link in your bio.

 They can easily click that and head to your site to check out all you have to offer.